m50d/m50d.github.com/_posts/2013-02-08-information-content.markdown

 But these few hundred bits would contain a staggering amount of information.
 At a stroke we'd have proofs of many of the most important open questions in mathematics, as soon as we'd cranked our way through the relevant calculations.
 Yet from a complexity theory point of view, we'd regard this message as containing no more or less information than any other arbitrary bitstring of the same length.

-If, as I incline to believe, the rules of the universe are fundamentally very simple,
+If, as I incline to believe, the rules of the universe are fundamentally very simple, then the information content of the whole universe is very small; perhaps, as Rees had it, "Just Six Numbers".